-LinkedIn is the professional social networking site that every professional should be on and that every salesperson should be utilising.
+LinkedIn is the professional social networking site that every professional should be on and that every salesperson should be utilizing.
 With each connection, you will increase your future reach with your posts and will gain more insights as to where your connections work, their role, their professional interests and a lot more.

 With things like that at a sales person’s disposal, it would be a waste not to use it for sales purposes.
 First, you need to build your personal brand and credibility, then grow your network, and engage with valuable information as much as possible.
+It takes a lot of effort and time to maintain all these tasks.
+If you find difficulties to do all these, you may find out the robust LinkedIn automation tools to maintain and automate your duties on LinkedIn.

 Before you can start getting sales on LinkedIn, you need to build up your credibility, AKA your personal brand.
 We aren’t saying you need to be the next Gary Vee (that wouldn’t hurt) but, you do need to put in the work to create a strong profile.